 While certain populations may be more or less affected by depression, this mental health disorder doesn’t discriminate.
 There is no “face” of depression.

-Worldwide, it’s the leading cause of disability, and yet only 63% of people who experience symptoms of depression receive the care they need to manage their disorder.
+Worldwide, it’s the leading cause of disability, and yet only 65% of American adults have received some form of treatment.
 This may be due to lack of resources and the stigma surrounding mental health issues.

 Even though conversations around depression have been in the spotlight more and more in recent years, this mental health disorder is often misunderstood and misrepresented in popular culture.

 To break through the myths that often lead to stigma, we talked to real-life people living with mental illness and asked, “What do you wish more people knew about depression?”

 Here’s what they had to say.